 Cataract is a common eye condition where the natural lens of the eye becomes progressively cloudy, causing visual symptoms.
 These can include blurred reading or distance vision, glare symptoms, and night vision problems.
 While cataract surgery is performed by most ophthalmologists, the Cataract / Implant Specialists at Richmond Eye Associates use state-of-the-art techniques and surgical facilities to perform cataract surgery.
-These techniques lead an improved speed of recovery from the surgery with less interference with the lifestyle of the patient.

 Advanced Technology Lens Implants

 Richmond Eye Associates offers Advanced Technology Lens Implants to correct both astigmatism and the need for reading glasses after cataract surgery.
 Your physician will advise whether you may be a good candidate for such lenses.

 All of the physicians of Richmond Eye Associates diagnose and treat glaucoma.
 We use advanced technology testing devices to aid in the diagnosis and monitoring of glaucoma.
 For advanced cases of glaucoma, consultation with the glaucoma specialist, Harold A. Bernstein, M.D., may be indicated for further treatment options, including laser treatment and surgery.

 Lasik and PRK are offered at Richmond Eye Associates by Bryan M. Brooks, M.D.
 He is fully trained to use the latest technology available to give you freedom from glasses or contact lenses.
 Using state-of-the-art laser technology, which includes CustomVue™ Lasik to improve vision, many patients may see better than they ever could before surgery, even with their glasses or contact lenses.